-I can be patient with everyone and bear with them, not to complain about them but to forgive them as Christ is patient with me and forgives me.
-1 Thes.
-5:14b; Col. 3:12b,13
+I can be patient with everyone, accept them, and not complain but forgive them as Christ is patient with me and forgives me (1Thes.
+5:14b; Col. 3:12b,13).

-By patience and faith will I see the promises of God found in His Word.
-Heb.
-6:12
+By patience and faith, I will see the promises of God found in His Word (Heb.
+6:12).

-I trust God to give me what I truly need in His perfect, divine timing.
-Phil.
-4:19; Luke 12:22-34
+I trust God to give me what I genuinely need in His perfect, divine timing (Phil.
+4:19; Luke 12:22-34).

 I can be humble, gentle, patient, and show tolerance for others in love (Eph.
 4:2).